Here is a write up of some popular and interesting TALKS and CONVERSATIONS by Prashant S.Shah.

 The art of succeeding with yourself

-Yoga, in the western world Yoga, is a technique for reducing your stress and improving your health.
-However, the traditional purpose of Yoga was always to develop your inner life.
-Here you learn this ‘spiritual side’ of Yoga.
+Yoga, in the western world, is a technique for reducing stress and improving health.
+However, the traditional purpose of Yoga practice is to develop the inner life.
+Here you learn the ‘spiritual side’ of Yoga.

 To know more, click here: https://darshanacentre.wordpress.com/2016/04/16/spiritual-yoga-2/

 Succeeding with People

 Human relationships can be either enjoyed or suffered; they can be either encouraging or frustrating.
 The results that you get will depend on how you conduct yourself!

 To succeed with people, first you have to understand the psychology of the ‘other person’.
 You have to see things from the other person’s point of view and understand what motivates the other person.
 After you do that you can know what you must do to get the right response from the other person.
 It you do it right, it never fails.